 Simplicity is the Ultimate Form of Sophistication

-When Steve Jobs died, the perfect tribute was a loving, simple fan design that went viral in hours.
+When Steve Jobs died, the perfect tribute was this loving, simple fan design that went viral in hours.

 As Jobs himself would say, “It’s insanely great.”

 Apple’s not the only company to see the power of simplicity.

 In a world of clutter, minimalism is a way to cut through the noise.
 And don’t ad makers know it.